 To view pieces from the museum collection, visit the Speed Art Museum's Kentucky Online Arts Resource website Liberty Hall Historic Site's Pinterest boards , or our online collection under the objects tab.

 Let good and wise men or good books be your constant companions…

 Letter from John Brown to Orlando Brown, 1826.
 The Filson Historical Society.

 The Senator John Brown Library & Archives has been made possible through a two-year grant from the Kentucky Bar Foundation.
 The library contains over 3,000 volumes of books, 300 manuscripts, and 1000 photographs.
 Search our online collection; this site does not contain all of the items in the library, but will be updated frequently.

-Works of nonfiction in history, government, philosophy, gardening, cooking, and genealogy are displayed alongside a fine collection of early federal publications, books in French, family bibles, and classic fiction.
-The earliest books in the collection date to the mid-18th century.
+Works of nonfiction in history, government, philosophy, gardening, cooking, and education are displayed alongside a fine collection of early federal publications, books in French, family bibles, and classic fiction.
+The earliest book in the collection dates to the mid-17th century.
 Generations of the Brown family were avid readers and fond of literature.
-Many books in the collection have been signed by members of the Brown family, and 260 contain signatures of the first residents of Liberty Hall, John and Margaretta Brown.
+Many books in the collection have been signed by members of the Brown family, and 230 contain signatures of the first residents of Liberty Hall, John and Margaretta Brown.
 It is rare for a historic house museum to have such a large collection of books that were owned by the family.
-Some programs offered by LHHS are inspired by the library’s book titles, including the summer reading program.
+Some programs offered by LHHS are inspired by library and archival collections, including Looks at Books, a 2021 series of virtual talks.

 If you are interested in adopting a book from our library, please click here.